dorsalhub/dorsal/README.md

 [![Tests](https://github.com/dorsalhub/dorsal/actions/workflows/ci.yml/badge.svg)](https://github.com/dorsalhub/dorsal/actions/workflows/ci.yml)
 [![License: Apache 2.0](https://img.shields.io/badge/License-Apache_2.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

-**Dorsal** is a Python library and command line tool for generating, validating, and managing structured metadata for your files.
+**Dorsal** is a Python library and command line tool for generating, validating, and managing structured file metadata.

-For metadata generation, Dorsal uses a fully configurable local metadata extraction pipeline.
-Metadata records can be exported to file or synced to **[DorsalHub](https://dorsalhub.com)** - a private-by-default platform for searching and tagging your file metadata.
+Dorsal has a fully configurable local metadata extraction pipeline.
+Metadata records can be exported to file or synced to **[DorsalHub](https://dorsalhub.com)** - a private-by-default platform for searching and tagging file metadata.

 ### Core Concepts

-* **Local First:** Metadata extraction happens on your machine, not in the cloud.
+* **Local First:** Metadata extraction happens locally, not in the cloud.
 Use the CLI or python API to run the built-in extraction models or incorporate your own.
 * **Strictly Validated:** All annotations are automatically checked against strict JSON Schemas and Pydantic models, ensuring predictability and easy downstream integration.
-* **Annotate Any File:** No file-type restrictions, and good out-of-the-box support for many common file types including PDFs, Office documents, Media files and more.
+* **Annotate Any File:** No file-type restrictions, and out-of-the-box support for many common file types including PDFs, Office documents, Media files and more.
-* **Extensible:** Add support for your own file types or annotation generation needs.
+* **Extensible:** Support your own file types or annotation generation needs.
 Integrate your own models with arbitrary code.
 -----

 ## Installation